-Happen to miss our recent keynote at the CSA CloudBytes on identity and data governance?
+Happen to miss our recent keynote at the CSA CloudBytes on identity and data security?
 We’ve got you covered.
-In this post, we’ll breakdown the top-level cloud security takeaways from our session at the virtual conference.
+In this post, we’ll break down the top-level cloud security takeaways from our session at the virtual conference.

 Brendan Hannigan, CEO and Co-Founder of Sonrai Security was featured on May 26th as a keynote speaker for the multi-day virtual event with focus on transformation to the cloud.
 Connecting senior executives with research initiatives aimed at educating cloud security professionals, Brendan reviewed the top considerations for organizations migrating to the cloud in our session entitled, “Why Your Cloud Migration Needs a New Approach to Security and Governance.”